By: Megan Holdaway, RDN

 Teachers can incorporate nutrition education in the classroom by using the nutrition curriculum created by Dairy Council of California.
 Through simple nutrition videos and lesson plans, educators can begin to plant the seeds of lifelong healthy eating choices in their students.
 Nutrition education in the classroom empowers students to make healthier food choices in the cafeteria and beyond.

-Dairy Council of California offers nutrition education lessons that are standards-based, free, include information on healthy dietary patterns, and lend themselves to virtual learning experiences.
-For support and curriculum that is easily imbedded into online learning platforms, visit Dairy Council of California's online nutrition resources web page.
+Dairy Council of California offers nutrition education lessons that are standards-based, free, include information on healthy dietary patterns, and lend themselves to a variety of learning experiences including in-person and virtual.
+For support and resources that are currently available, visit Dairy Council of California's curriculum web page.

 How to Join the World School Milk Day Celebration